-At present, majority of the categories in convenience foods are growing at 15% + CAGR.
-Except for a few categories like dairy, there exist very few pan India brands in others.
-Given the scope of opportunity, many of these categories could prove to be the biggest expansion opportunity for businesses which can dare to think different and large scale.
+Convenience foods, being true to their name, are ready to eat/ drink or categories in convenience foods is growing at 15% + CAGR.
+Except for a few categories like dairy, there exist very few pan-India brands in others.
+Given the scope of opportunity, many of these categories could prove to be the biggest expansion opportunity for businesses, which can dare to think different and large scale.